John Hickman (Pennsylvania politician): United States House of Representatives

 He declined to be a candidate for renomination in 1862.
-He was one of the managers appointed by the House of Representatives in 1862 to conduct the impeachment proceedings against West H. Humphreys, United States judge for the several districts of Tennessee.
+He was one of the managers appointed by the House of Representatives in 1862 to conduct the impeachment proceedings against Tennessee judge West H. Humphreys.
+He was a delegate to the 1872 Liberal Republican convention in Cincinnati.

+Later career

-He resumed the practice of law and served as a member of the Pennsylvania House of Representatives in 1869.
-He died in West Chester and is interred in Oaklands Cemetery.
+After his political career, Hickman resumed the practice of law and continued until 1875.
+He served as a Republican in the Pennsylvania House of Representatives, representing Chester County in 1868.

+Personal life

+Hickman married twice.
+He married the sister of General John W. Phelps.
+He was friends with Thaddeus Stevens.

+Hickman died on March 23, 1875, at his home in West Chester.
+He was interred in Oaklands Cemetery.